 - Parched skin

 Allergic reactions can happen anywhere on your body, but the face is particularly sensitive and vulnerable.
 So you should be extra choosy with your facial skincare!

 Of course, this can be tricky, as not everyone has allergies to the same substances.
-Your best bet is to begin with a skincare line that is hypoallergenic in the true sense of the word.
-That is, not containing any common allergens, and very unlikely to set off a reaction.
+Your best bet is, to begin with a skincare line that is hypoallergenic in the true sense of the word.
+That is, not containing any common allergens, and is very unlikely to set off a reaction.

 Averr Aglow is happy to report that reactions to our products are exceedingly rare.
 That’s because we don’t use common allergens like synthetic dyes, preservatives, or artificial fragrances.
 So you can treat yourself while also treating yourself well!